- Build year:2020

-When it comes to boat rental or yacht charter in Vancouver Island you typically have two choices - bareboat yacht rental or captained yacht charter.
+When it comes to boat hire or yacht charter in Vancouver Island you typically have two choices - bareboat yacht hire or skippered yacht charter.

 When you get to a luxury yacht or superyacht charter with crew these prices will increase and costs also depend on where you plan to sail to along with the size and type of boat rental on your sailing holiday.

 In some cases skippers will also be the yacht or boat owners (typically day trips) which means they will know all the best secluded beaches to show you the best that the area has to offer with their local knowledge.

 For day trips you will often be able to use a skipper as well and prices will vary depending on the type of boat.

 Bareboat Yacht Charter: For skilled sailors, a bareboat charter is cheaper and gives more privacy for you and your charter guests.
 Many sailors prefer to be helming the boat while choosing their own course, and provided you have the knowledge and relevant qualifications you can skipper these boats (typically up to 54 feet/16.5 metres in length) yourself.